alphase7en/alphase7en/README.md

 ![A7](https://github.com/alphase7en/alphase7en/blob/main/A7_banner.png)

 ## Alias: AlphaSe7en
-> I am a Tech Enthusiast & an Open-Source Advocate with a love for Linux, Code, and A.I.
+> I am a Tech Enthusiast & an Open-Source Advocate with a love for Linux, Code, and CyberSecurity.

 ## Tools & Technologies